 Dr. Leon Lessinger

-culture / learning and development / philosophy of leadership
+leadership development / philosophy of leadership

-Some careers fall directly into the category "Outlandish but True."
+Some careers fall directly into the category "Outlandish But True."
 That was definitely the case for Leon Lessinger as he moved from being a machinist to a member of the Army Special Engineer Detachment working on the Manhattan Project at Los Alamos (yes, that one) to, ultimately, the holder of endowed chairs at three different universities.

 How else to grasp in a sentence such a variety of employment and life experiences as the list that follows: